lochenchou/DORN_radar/README.md

 ### Download pretrained resnet101 weights

-Please download pretrained ResNet101 weight and put the .pth file in pretrained_weight dir.
-At the same time, please modify the weight path in `model/resnet.py`
+Please download the pretrained ResNet101 weight file and modify the weight path in `model/resnet.py`.

 ### Train baseline model and proposed model on nuScenes

 After modifying some paths in `train_nusc.py` and `trian_nusc_radar.py`, directly call the .py files for training the baseline model and the proposed model on nuScenes.

-The code for evaluation and pretrained weight to meet the evaluation results in the paper will be updated soon.
+The code for evaluation and the pretrained weight file to meet the evaluation results in the paper will be updated soon.